ewohltman/ephemeral-roles/README.md

 This is because `ephemeral-roles` leverages the Discord feature that the member list in servers will group together members by role right out of the box.

-When a member changes voice channels, even across Discord servers, `Ephemeral Roles` will account for the change and automatically revoke/reissue *ephemeral roles* as appropriate.
-Finally, upon a member disconnecting from all voice channels `Ephemeral Roles` will revoke all *ephemeral roles*.
+When a member changes or disconnects from voice channels, even across Discord servers, `Ephemeral Roles` will account for the change and automatically revoke/reissue *ephemeral roles* as appropriate.

 ----